simon-anthony/VodafoneOEM/libexec/README.md

 1. Add the Cluster Target (1908635.1)

-	In order to discover the cluster database (rac_database) target it is necessary to:
+	In order to discover the cluster database (rac_database) target:

 	a.
-An agent installed on all nodes of the cluster (1360183.1)
+An agent is installed on all nodes of the cluster (1360183.1)

 	b.
-It is also necessary to firstly discover (add) the 'cluster' target.
+It is also necessary to firstly discover (add) the <samp>cluster</samp> target.

 	The steps here are: